hakimel/reveal.js/README.md

 ### Markup

-Here's a barebones example of a fully working reveal.js presentation:
+Below is an example of a basic and fully working reveal.js presentation:
 ```html
 <html>
 	<head>